eZanmoto/dock/README.md

   same order.
 * `env`: These environment variable definitions are exported inside the Docker container.
-* `nested_docker`: This mounts the default local Docker socket file inside the container and, inside the container, adds the user to the owner group for the socket file.
-* `local_user`: This performs "local user mapping", so that the command run inside the container is run with the user ID of the user running `dock`.
+* `mount_local.user`: This performs "local user mapping", so that the command run inside the container is run with the user ID of the user running `dock`.
   Note that this ID is discovered using the `id` program, and so, a failure may occur if the `id` program isn't found.
-* `local_group`: This is similar to `local_user`, but uses the local user's group ID instead of their user ID.
-It requires that `local_user` is also enabled.
+* `mount_local.group`: This is similar to `mount_local.user`, but uses the local user's group ID instead of their user ID.
+It requires that `mount_local.user` is also specified.
-* `project_dir`: This mounts the local project directory, i.e. the directory that `dock.yaml` is defined in, to the `workdir` path inside the container.
+* `mount_local.project_dir`: This mounts the local project directory, i.e. the directory that `dock.yaml` is defined in, to the `workdir` path inside the container.
 This also works in "nested" Docker scenarios, as described in the "`mounts`" section, below.
+* `mount_local.docker`: This mounts the default local Docker socket file inside the container and, inside the container, adds the user to the owner group for the host socket file.
 * `cache_volumes`: This creates a new volume at the given path, but recursively changes the permissions of the path to have open (`0777`) permissions.
 See the "`cache_volumes`" section, below, for more details.